Brandon-Russell-1/OSWP-Notes/src/AllInOneTwo.md

 ---

-#### **12. Practice**
+#### **8. Practice**

-- **Set up your own test environment using a router**: Configure WPA2 Enterprise with a RADIUS server to simulate realistic attacks and practice safely.
+- **Set up your own test environment using a router**: Configure WEP or WPA2 Enterprise with a RADIUS server to simulate realistic attacks and practice safely.

-- **Use `Wireshark` to analyze captured traffic**: Understanding the structure of EAP handshakes and PEAP/MSCHAPv2 exchanges will help during credential interception.
+- **Use `Wireshark` to analyze captured traffic**: Understand the structure of WEP and WPA/WPA2 handshakes and traffic exchanges to master credential interception.

 ---

 ### **Tips for the OSWP Exam**
-- **Understand each step of manual attacks**: From setting up a rogue AP to intercepting and cracking credentials, focus on the underlying protocols.
-- **Capture WPA2 Enterprise credentials**: Practice using `hostapd-mana` to set up rogue APs and capture PEAP/MSCHAPv2 handshakes.
-- **Crack captured hashes manually** using tools like `john` or `asleap`.

-Good luck with your OSWP exam preparation!
-Let me know if you need further clarifications or details.
+- Focus on **manual attack vectors** like ARP Replay, Fragmentation, and Chop-Chop for WEP.
+- Practice setting up and attacking WPA2 Enterprise using **`hostapd-mana`**.
+- Learn how to **crack captured hashes** from WEP and WPA handshakes using **manual tools** like